 We invest a minimum of 10% of our resources to pro bono projects

-Ten to One invests a minimum of 10% of our resources to pro bono projects which support equitable and sustainable civic engagement projects, contributing a half million dollars in services throughout our 10 year history.
-We have successfully completed, from fundraising through construction, such projects as the Pan American Public Charter School and Congreso de Latinos Unidos Library Community Workshop and the Ember Public Charter High School currently in construction, as well as the Bedford Stuyvesant Racial Equity and Community Innovative Campus currently in development.
+We have successfully completed, from fundraising through construction, such projects as the Pan American Public Charter School and Congreso de Latinos Unidos Library Community Workshop and the Ember Public Charter High School currently in construction, as well as the Bedford Stuyvesant Racial Equity and Community Innovative Campus, GrowHouse Community Resiliency Centers and Roots Corridors throughout Central Brooklyn and Start Lighthouse City-wide Public School Library design and implementation strategy the first open and more currently in development.

 Our projects collectively build a more sustainable and equitable city